Transfer Photos from iPhone to Computer

 - Copy the images from Windows as usual

-Note that in Windows 7 and Windows 8 you will often find the iPhone mounted under “Portable Devices” but it can also be found listed under “Digital Camera”.
+Note that in Windows 10, Windows 7, and Windows 8, you will often find the iPhone mounted under “Portable Devices” but it can also be found listed under “Digital Camera”.
 Opening either will work to copy the pictures over, but typically Digital Camera opens directly to the DCIM directory whereas Portable Devices will sometimes require minor navigation within the folder to copy the files.

 If your iPhone is already plugged into the PC, you can also try this method: